adean1998/mapping-met-museum/index.md

 ## Research Met API
 Gaining an understanding of the Met API and its data is crucial to utilizing it properly.
 The Met "Highlights" are listed in the API and searchable.

 ## Extract object data & create CSV files
-The Met's "Highlights" are
 I created a dataframe with all of the Highlights objects on the API and included the following information
 * Title
 * Artist
 * Artist gender
-* Earliest & Latest date of creation
+* Earliest & latest possible date of creation
 * Department
 * Culture
 * Country